 Most notably, she instituted the new career-path options for the firm’s support professionals, who do “so much more than pure administrative work.”
 Now, they can aspire to numerous branch roles that never previously existed and are eligible officer titles.
 “That was unheard of when I was a client service associate,” she recalls.
 “Support professionals are now seen as an integral part of their teams and have clear growth opportunities and ways to be recognized for their efforts.”

-With her two sons and a husband, a retired NYPD detective and current business owner, at home on Long Island and one son about to leave for college, Trish eventually realized she needed to spend less time commuting to the firm’s Purchase, N.Y., headquarters and traveling around the country.
+With her two sons and a husband, a retired NYPD detective and current business owner, at home on Long Island and one son in college, Trish eventually realized she needed to spend less time commuting to the firm’s Purchase, N.Y., headquarters and traveling around the country.
 “Morgan Stanley stepped up and made that happen” by offering her the branch manager opportunity close to home.
 Plus, she hadn’t yet tested her skills on the sales side of the business.
 “It’s a perfect fit.
 I can use what I have learned over the years to help the branch and learn a new side of the business at the same time” she says of her current role.

 Still, Trish is grateful she was able to manage all those years on the road, instilling in her children the vision of hard work.
 Her own strong role model growing up was her mother, an executive who was “a full-time working mom at a time when that just wasn’t the norm.
 But having a mom who juggled it all is really what got me to where I am today.”
 She raised Trish and her three siblings with their father, and together they made many sacrifices to pay for her college education.
 “We didn’t have a lot growing up, but I never really knew that,” Trish reflects.